Gettin' Lucky

-Gettin' Lucky by Head East was released in 1977 on A&M Records.
+Gettin' Lucky is an album by the American band Head East.
+It was released in 1977 on A&M Records.
 Along with Flat as a Pancake and Head East Live!, it is one of their most renowned releases.
 The album peaked at No. 136 on the Billboard pop albums chart.

-This album was re-released together with Head East on CD as a double album.
+The album was re-released together with Head East on CD as a double album.